-This policy is published on our website (in the Policies and procedures section of the Key Information menu) and hard copies are available from the school office.
+This policy is published on our website, (in the Policies and procedures section of the Key Information menu) and hard copies are available from the school office.

-3. Responsibilities
+2. Responsibilities

-All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Andy Leach (Designated Safeguarding Lead; DSL) or, in their absence, to Ben Smart, Tom Gore, Rachael Hill, Claire McMahon or Caroline Armstead (Deputy DSLs).
+All staff, supply staff, volunteers, visitors, governors and contractors understand that safeguarding children is everyone's responsibility.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Andy Leach (Designated Safeguarding Lead; DSL) or, in their absence, to Tom Gore, Rachael Hill or Claire McMahon (Deputy

+DSLs).
 In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site.